 "Never mind," said Mac.
 "Give me a heading."

-the buildings at twenty meters," said Ivan, crouching over his weapons console
+"Give me a slow pass behind the buildings at twenty meters," said Ivan, crouching over his weapons console

 and activating his helmet fire control system.
 Targeting information was fed directly to an eyepiece in the helmet.
 Ivan could

 select, aim and fire the Intruder’s weapons by simply moving his head and eyes.

 The Intruder started its pass at parade ground pace.
 Mac flew by instinct, the stick and controls extensions of his

 hands as fire erupted around them.
 The Intruder bucked and heaved as exploding ordnance bracketed the wings.
 Reactive armor

 countered the hits, adding to the din and confusion.

 Ivan fired back, launching cluster grenades at the buildings and manipulating the nose and turret guns.
-Mac

-rate of fire increased.
+as Ivan's rate of fire increased.
 Smoke billowed out of one of the buildings and across Mac's canopy, obscuring his

 "Another pass?"
 Mac asked,